Empowering People to Help Themselves

 • Significant health or behavioral health challenges or functional impairments which require a significant level of support in order to maintain permanent housing;

-• High utilization of crisis or emergency services, including emergency rooms, jails, and psychiatric facilities, to
+• High utilization of crisis or emergency services, including emergency rooms, jails, and psychiatric facilities, to meet basic needs

 • The extent to which people, especially youth and children, are un-sheltered